ScreenPyHQ/screenpy/docs/topics/resolutions.rst

 Provided Resolutions
 --------------------

-These are the resolutions included in ScreenPy.
+These are the Resolutions included in ScreenPy.

 .. module:: screenpy.resolutions